Flooring

 MP Global Products QuietWalk

 Being an all-in-one type of underlayment, it is one of the top qualities for vinyl floors.
-Featuring many qualities, Global Products can be recycled being free of VOCs (volatile organic compound), is sturdy, provides extra cushion, sound damping, warmth, and a moisture barrier.
+Featuring many qualities, Global Products can be recycled, is free of VOCs (volatile organic compounds), is sturdy, and provides extra cushion, sound damping, warmth, and a moisture barrier.
 Not only this, but it is a very durable product and is applied for floating and gluing down LVT plank flooring systems.

 • STC: 66